Data Validation

 3. The Satya node receives the key, and downloads the encrypted file, and decrypts it

-4. The Satya node places the decrypted file in a temporary, shielded* location.
+4. The Satya node places the decrypted file in a temporary, trusted* location within the TDX environment.
 The node operator cannot see the contents of this location.

 5. The Satya node downloads and initializes a docker container to run the specified proof-of-contribution, and mounts the input and output volumes.
 The PoC container will have access to the decrypted file.